Mental Health Tips: Best Treatment For Anxiety And Fatigue

 Anxiety is a normal human emotion that virtually everyone will experience from time to time.
 However, when it’s experienced chronically due to an anxiety disorder, it can have a variety of negative impacts on daily functioning and both physical and mental health.
 One of these potential effects is fatigue and issues related to sleep.
 Here, we’ll take a closer look at the relationship between fatigue and anxiety and cover some strategies that may help.

-Defining anxiety and its symptoms
+Defining anxiety disorder and its common symptoms

 The American Psychological Association defines anxiety as “an emotion characterized by apprehension and somatic symptoms of tension in which an individual anticipates impending danger, catastrophe, or misfortune.”
 It’s a natural human emotion that helped our early human ancestors respond to threats in their environment.
 Today, it can still be useful in keeping us safe, but it also has the potential to activate when not needed and cause distress and health problems as a result, including fatigue and anxiety-related symptoms.